 “We put a diffusion glass in front of the 10mm LED at the base of the Time Tower, so you can’t see the pixels.
 There are IR sensors, that detect X and Y movement, at the base of the Tower.
 A person walking by can reach out and trigger stars that fly up the tower for example, so that people can lean out from the escalators and get the interactive result.”

-• Moment Factory created over four hours of original video content (30+ original-content multimedia productions, or “capsules”, 3-9 minutes in length).
+Moment Factory created over four hours of original video content (30+ original-content multimedia productions, or “capsules,” three to nine minutes in length).

-• The total output of the IEMS is more than 105 million pixels (8 times an Imax theater): That’s 19,075 square feet of video, enough to cover the length of the 81-story Eiffel Tower with a 6 meter wide display.
+The total output of the IEMS is more than 105 million pixels (eight times an IMAX theater): That’s 19,075 square feet of video, enough to cover the length of the 81-story Eiffel Tower with a 6 meter wide display.

-• Moment Factory’s X-Agora software powers interactivity and generates dynamic real-time multimedia effects - 8 X-Agora servers and 20 X-Agora players run the interactive components of the IEMS.
+Moment Factory’s X-Agora software powers interactivity and generates dynamic real-time multimedia effects.
+Eight X-Agora servers and 20 X-Agora players run the interactive components of the IEMS.

-• Over twelve months of full-time work on conceptualization, design, production, post-production and a rigorous review and approval process, which called for presentations to LAX management and executives, the airport’s CEO, the Board of Airport Commissioners and the Mayor.
+More than 12 months of full-time work on conceptualization, design, production, post-production and a rigorous review and approval process, which called for presentations to LAX management and executives, the airport’s CEO, the Board of Airport Commissioners and the mayor.

 Client: Los Angeles World Airports (LAWA)